 The 163-Hour Parent

 What if I do not find it useful?

-We offer a 100% refund within 7 days of delivery — no questions asked.
-If the report does not give you at least one clear insight or one practical next action you did not already have, email us and we will return every dollar.
+If the report does not give you at least one clear insight or one practical next action you did not already have, request a refund within 7 days of delivery.

+The 163-Hour Parent